It may make you cry and may not be ideal before a date. However, onion is surprisingly healthy, tasty, and versatile.

 Is Onion Good for You?

-Onions belong to the genus of leek plants (Allium), which also includes garlic and chives.
-For a good reason, these plants are cornerstones of a wide variety of culinary cultures.
+Onions belong to the genus of leek plants (Allium), including garlic and chives.
+For a good reason, these plants are cornerstones of various culinary cultures.

 Vegetables of this genus contain vitamins, minerals, and highly effective bioactive substances that have been proven to promote health.

 The health benefits of onion have been known for over 4000 years.
 Accordingly, the Egyptians, the Greeks, and the Chinese have used onions medicinally to treat tumors (Nicastro et al. 20151).

 Although we speak of fast food, this is a legitimate question, especially since the main ingredient is healthy onions.
 But appearances are deceptive.

 With onion rings, the dough prevails, which is also fried in cheap industrial vegetable oil.
 Combining refined vegetable oils and refined carbohydrates is a double assault on your health.

 While refined flour promotes inflammation in your gut, frying damages the omega-6 fat to apply oxidative stress to your cells.
 Hence, onion rings are unhealthy.

 Nevertheless, you can make a healthier version of this fast-food classic yourself.
 Therefore, it is essential to use a heat-resistant fat like coconut oil, lard, or ghee.

 Raw onions can be more effective because they contain organic sulfur compounds hiding in their delicate oils.